agrigas115/HS-HP/README.md

 ## Generating parameters

 In order to run the simulation, we need to first identify all bonded and nonbonded interactions.
 This is handled by the python code included called get_params.py.
 The only non-standard library needed is Biopython: https://biopython.org.
 This library helps to parse the PDB file.
+Currently, the code only works for single chain proteins and the standard 20 amino acids.

 From the main directory, run the following command to generate the parameter files:
 ```